samiha-akter/samiha-akter/README.md

 ---

-Hola! it's Samiha, student with a keen interest in crafting captivating digital experiences.
+Hola! it's Samiha, hooman with a keen interest in crafting captivating digital experiences.

 🛤️ While I'm relatively new to the tech scene, my journey has already led me to explore various avenues, including web and mobile development.